Primordial reheating in $f(R)$ cosmology by spontaneous decay of scalarons: A Viable Gravity Model

 We shall assume a Friedmann-Lema\^{i}tre-Robertson-Walker metric \cite{Landau1982,Weinberg1972} given by

 where $k$ is the curvature parameter.

 The $00$-component of the field equation (\ref{FE}) yields the dynamics of the Hubble rate $H=\frac{\dot{a}}{a}$ as

-Since we are interested in a long de-Sitter phase in the initial part of the evolution (which is also implied by the approximation $\alpha\gg\beta$), this signifies an exponential growth of the scale factor $a(t)$.
+Since we are interested in a long de-Sitter phase in the initial part of the evolution, this signifies an exponential growth of the scale factor $a(t)$.
 This implies that the $k$-dependent terms in equation (\ref{k_include}) are insignificant in determining the dynamics.
 Neglecting these terms, equation (\ref{k_include}) further reduces to

 which will be referred to as the field equation in the following.

 The covariant derivative of the field equation (\ref{FE}) gives $\nabla_\nu T^{\mu\nu}=0$, which in the metric (\ref{metric}), yields

 Further, we shall assume that the matter is described by the equation of state $p=\omega\rho$, reducing the above equation to